ashish1779/Help-Booster/README.md

 Also provide Emergency contacts.

 #### Donations from people outside these area.
 In the tough time of disaster to provide facilites to the people in problems we need some funds and basic needs material (cloths,blankets etc).
 The people who wants to donate money through app and share the information regarding donantion of material to the admistrations. <br />
+We had also done this feature in last code fun do app (https://drive.google.com/file/d/1BDK7d-eczhGPhVVte8R8HLBrDD4SKypZ/view?usp=drivesdk)
 #### Road Tracking
-During the disasters like flood and tsunami people who wants to from one place to another can not trace the road that it is in good condition or not.<br / >
+During the disasters like flood and tsunami people who wants to from one place to another can not trace the road that it is in good condition or not. <br / >
 The people who are near to road can assure on map by clicking green and red (green correspond to good and red correspond to danger) on segmented path i.e, roads will be divided into many small segments eg:- 15 meters.
 The people in that particular area can mark on that part of road.<br />
 Third option is that if no one os there to assign road is in good condition or not app will show yellow mark in that area i.e, not known <br />